Skip to Content

 In January 2027, before the TSR submission window opens, do the following:

 • If you hold an NEI credential: log into Logistics-EI and confirm your transcript shows 20 or more credits for the current triennial cycle.
-Make sure all UICs you have earned are entered and that both entries are recorded for each activity (one for CBP CE, one for designation renewal).
+Make sure all UICs you have earned are entered and that both entries are recorded for each activity (one for your designation renewal, one for your LCB triennial tracking).
 Download a copy of your transcript and save it.

 • If you do not hold a credential: review your own records to confirm you have earned 20 accredited credits since January 1, 2025.
 Have documentation ready: course title, provider, date completed, credit hours, location, and CE code for each activity.